santilococo/sadedot/README.md

 ## Optional dependencies <a name="optionaldependencies"></a>

-You can install `libnewt` or `dialog` for a better experience, but they are not required.
+You can install `dialog` (recommended) or `libnewt` for a better experience, but they are not required.

 ## Updating <a name="updating"></a>